4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 8:30 AM — Blue Grotto

-Got to the boat dock at Marina Grande early.
-The Blue Grotto closes frequently due to sea conditions — about 30% of the time, especially October to March.
-Today was calm.
+Get to the boat dock at Marina Grande early.
+The Blue Grotto closes frequently due to sea conditions — roughly 30% of the time, especially October to March.
+On a calm day, you're in luck.

 The motorboat to the cave entrance costs €14, then you transfer to a rowboat (€4 more) that ducks through a 1-meter opening.
-Inside, sunlight refracts through an underwater opening, turning the water an electric blue that doesn't photograph well.
+Inside, sunlight refracts through an underwater gap and turns the water an electric blue that doesn't photograph well.
 It looks fake.
-It's not.
+It isn't.

 The visit inside lasts about 5 minutes.
 That sounds short until you're inside.
 The rower sings.
 The light pulses.
-Five minutes was enough.
+Five minutes is plenty.

 11:00 AM — Bus to Anacapri